nadezhin/verify-todec/README.md

 For example the problem of finding "lo" and "hi" is formulated as computing minimum and maximum of a modular product in [14].
 Ideally it would be interesting to formally verify both of them though I am not sure if I find time for this.

-Now I hope to prrepare in this repository an ACL2 proof of correctness of the new Raffaello's algoritn which will supplement its human proof which probably will be contained in a new Raffaello's paper.
+Now I hope to prepare in this repository an ACL2 proof of correctness of the new Raffaello's algoritn which will supplement its human proof which probably will be contained in a new Raffaello's paper.